RoboticsLabURJC/2020-phd-ruben-lucas/docs/_projects/2022-07-17-RLStudio_cartpole.md

 3. Create a new environment to enable different configuration of actions, goals, steps, rewards, etc. So we can adapt the problem at our preference
 4. Create inference mode in cartpole problem

-<strong>DEMO</strong>

-As it can be seen in the following video, the goal defined in openAiGym was achieved and surpassed.

 <strong>GOAL</strong>

 The problem is considered solved when the average accumulated reward is at least 195 out of 100 trials.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/Cb0vg969T54" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<strong>DEMO</strong>

+As it can be seen in the following video, the goal defined for cartpole_v0 in openAiGym was achieved and surpassed.

-The algorithm used in the video is qlearning.
+The algorithm used in this experiment was qlearning.

 The hyperparameters are indicated below:
 -      alpha: 0.8
 -      gamma: 0.95
--      epsilon_discount: 0.99999995
+-      epsilon discount: 0.99999995

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Cb0vg969T54" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>